-Mookherjee is of course aware of the vices of corruption, and stresses the important point that when considering incentive reforms we also need to take into account the possibility of wider administrative reforms, including changes in supervision systems, information and monitoring procedures.
+Mookherjee is, of course, aware of the vices of corruption, and stresses the important point that when considering incentive reforms we also need to take into account the possibility of wider administrative reforms, including changes in supervision systems, information and monitoring procedures.
 More precisely, he suggests that "if incentive reform causes various undesired side effects, the range of policy instruments must be expanded to moderate their effects" (p.
 8).
-However, this is a problematic position within the present mode of reasoning.
+This is however, a problematic position within the present mode of reasoning.
 If one considers an increase in corruption an undesirable side effect to be moderated, then an incentive reform cannot be justified by showing that it increases tax revenues by (possibly) inducing more corruption.
 Such a justification would be undermined by the policies aiming at reducing corruption.

-Let us consider another example of how the strengthening of the position of corrupt tax collectors has been considered part of a "virtuous circle" in reforming tax administrations.
-Chand & Moene (1999) are concerned with the need for non-corrupt higher-level bureaucrats in tax administration when introducing bonus systems, and motivate this by the following story.
-Look at a corrupt tax collector who tries to negotiate a bribe from an evasive taxpayer in return for underreporting his tax liabilities.
-If they don't reach an agreement - that is, if the taxpayer refuses to pay the bribe and the collector reports the evasion - a higher-level bureaucrat is informed about the true tax liability of the taxpayer and settles the case.
+Let us examine another example of how the strengthening of the position of corrupt tax collectors has been considered part of a "virtuous circle" in reforming tax administrations.
+Chand and Moene (1999) are concerned with the need for noncorrupt higher-level bureaucrats in tax administration when introducing bonus systems, and illustrate this by the following story.
+Consider the case of a corrupt tax collector who tries to negotiate a bribe from an evasive taxpayer in return for underreporting his tax liabilities.
+If they do not reach an agreement-that is, if the taxpayer refuses to pay the bribe and the collector reports the evasion-a higher-level bureaucrat is informed about the true tax liability of the taxpayer and settles the case.
 If the higher-level bureaucrat is corrupt, the evasive taxpayer pays him a bribe and provides taxes only on the underreported tax liability.
-In contrast, a non-corrupt higher-level bureaucrat collects the taxes on the true tax liabilities.
-Therefore, the presence of a non-corrupt higher-level bureaucrat strengthens the position of the corrupt tax collector in the negotiations with the taxpayer.
+In contrast, a noncorrupt higherlevel bureaucrat collects the taxes on the true tax liabilities.
+Therefore, the presence of a noncorrupt higher-level bureaucrat strengthens the position of the corrupt tax collector in the negotiations with the taxpayer.
 Why?
 Because it becomes less important for the corrupt collector to reach an agreement with the taxpayer.
-The collector knows that as long as the higher-level bureaucrat is not corrupt, he will receive the bonus on the whole tax liability if he does not reach an agreement with the taxpayer.
-This would not be the case if the higher-level bureaucrat were corrupt.
+The collector knows that as long as the higherlevel bureaucrat is not corrupt, he will receive the bonus on the whole tax liability if he does not reach an agreement with the taxpayer.
+This would not be the case if the higher-level bureaucrat was corrupt.
 The tax collector would then not receive any bonus.
-Hence, in order to have an effective bonus system, non-corrupt higher-level bureaucrats are required.
-They make it possible for the corrupt tax collector to get a higher bribe by strengthening the collector's bargaining position in relation to taxpayers and thereby also stimulates his work effort.
+Hence, in order to have an effective bonus system, noncorrupt higher-level bureaucrats are required.
+They make it possible for the corrupt tax collector to get a higher bribe by strengthening the collector's bargaining position in relation to taxpayers and thereby also stimulate his work effort.
 Consequently, this will contribute to an increase in tax revenues in the short run.
-But is this really the virtue of having non-corrupt higher-level bureaucrats in tax administration when introducing a bonus system?
+But is this really the virtue of having noncorrupt higher-level bureaucrats in tax administration when introducing a bonus system?